ome/omero-guide-scripts/docs/walkthrough.rst

    *Selection of all the images of a project and the auto-filled Export to CSV script.*
 ..

-In this example, we would select all the **Images** found under the **Project:701**.
+In this example, all the **Images** found under the **Project:701** are selected.

 Tag selection
 ^^^^^^^^^^^^^
-The third option is to select from a tag all the objects of a given type \
-(do not confiuse with the option of exporting tags).
-This grants additional  \
+You can use the Tags to select the images or other objects you want to work with.  \ Do not confiuse this option with the exporting of tags also provided by the scripts.
+The usage of tags  \
+for object selection grants additional flexibility.
+You can for example select objects \
-flexibility, either to select objects attached to different projects \
+attached to different projects or belonging to different owners. \
-or different owners, or to have a finer control over \
-which objects to process.

 .. figure:: images/annotation_03_selecting_tags.png